top of page

 • Any one interested in one of the rescue dogs will be interviewed and must be approved for the adoption of that particular dog.

-The average price for a rescue is $500.
-This covers our time evaluating the dog and providing any and all medical treatment necessary such as vaccinations, worming, flea and heart worm treatment if necessary, spay/neuter and microchips.
+The average price for a quick turn around rescue is $500.
+This covers some of our time evaluating the dog and providing any and all medical treatment necessary such as vaccinations, worming, flea and heart worm treatment if necessary, spay/neuter and microchips.
 As costs go up to care for the dogs, so must the sales price.
-We are not a non-profit, we do not get donations, all costs come out of our pocket so we have to recover those costs when
+We are not a non-profit, we do not get donations, all costs come out of our pocket and are taken away from the care of our own dogs, so we have to recover those costs when placing the dogs in new homes.

 If you have a dog you are considering surrendering, please let us know and read the Surrender form below.

 If you are someone looking to adopt a rescue dog you need to be honest with yourself about many things.
-First realize it is extremely rare for a dog to be surrendered if it is similar to Lassie or Benji in personality, happy go lucky, friendly, well trained dog who love kids and other animals don't need rescue.
-If the owner can not keep then friends and family are usually more than happy to take them in.
+First realize it is rare for a dog to be surrendered if it is similar to Lassie or Benji in personality, happy go lucky, friendly, well trained dog who love kids and other animals don't usually need rescue.
+If the owner can not keep them, friends and family are usually more than happy to take them in.

 2. Are you willing to take a dog that is aggressive towards children?
 While a lot of well bred and well socialized dogs are good with kids, we do see a fair number who are not.
 They are either from poor breeding or improper upbringing and do not like or trust children.
+Even though we try to screen against this, it can slip through the cracks.

 4. Are you willing to take a dog that has severe separation anxiety and will do damage to your home if left alone?
 Society has this warped idea that putting a dog in a cage is cruel and leaving them alone is cruel, and so they becomes spoiled and unable to function on their own, they become dependent on humans for security.
-Specially with the pandemic happening and people being home more than normal, we are already hearing and seeing a LOT of separation anxiety.
+Specially with the pandemic and people being home more than normal, we are already hearing and seeing a LOT of separation anxiety since the pandemic.
 This is hard to work with and is completely owner induced and while it can be fixed it is a long road.

 5. Are you willing to take a dog with known medical issues?
 A lot of people get dogs thinking they can get by with minimal finances and then when the dog is sick or injured they can no longer care for them and dump them in rescues.
 These dogs still deserve love and care and families of their own who can and will care for them.